 My first piano studies, up to the grade eight level, were with Pauline McGregor in

 Sarnia, Ont.
 As an adult, I studied for several years with Margaret Grant, a distinguished Toronto teacher and adjudicator,

 and the author of Your Child and the Piano.
-More recently, I have been studying with Sue Polanyi who is very prominent
+More recently, I have studied with Sue Polanyi, a prominent personality

 Long ago, I studied singing (mostly lieder) with Madame Catharina Hendrikse in Vancouver.